Rules

 An Urizen stargazer by the name of Caellia of Clearwater made a close study of this ritual and several others like it.
 She argued convincingly that it is actually no different to Missive for Sadogua - it simply creates a conduit between the ritualists and the eternal, and allows for a transfer of information.
 It could theoretically be cast for a single crystal of mana.
 However, the ritual has been intentionally designed to be much higher magnitude, and she theorised that this was partly to bind the eternal to an agreed-on pact, and partly to provide power that Barien could then use to create a challenge.

-While the ritual is popular in Dawn, it also has obvious appeal to many Winterfolk, adventurous Freeborn and legions of Imperial Orcs looking for an opportunity to 'prove' themselves.
+While the ritual is understandably popular in Dawn, it also has obvious appeal to many Winterfolk, adventurous Freeborn, and legions of Imperial Orcs looking for an opportunity to 'prove' themselves.
 Some Highborn who understand the ritual are torn between a general suspicion of the eternals and the Highborn love of competition; after all, this ritual is tailor-made to allow a clever mortal to pit their wits against an eternal and show what humans are truly made of.

 Common Elements